ora-io/opml/README.md

 ## License

-Most of this code is MIT licensed, minigeth is LGPL3.
+This code is MIT licensed.

 Part of this code is borrowed from `ethereum-optimism/cannon`

 Note: This code is unaudited.
 It in NO WAY should be used to secure any money until a lot more testing and auditing are done.
-I have deployed this nowhere, have advised against deploying it, and make no guarantees of security of ANY KIND.